 Who’s Affected by This Change?

 Any advertiser who uses eCPC bidding is affected in this change.
-Given that this has been AdWords’ default bid strategy, that’s a potentially startling number of advertisers!
+Given that this has been Google Ads’ default bid strategy, that’s a potentially startling number of advertisers!
 Especially considering that advertisers who use eCPC bidding still perform all the same tasks as those who use manual bidding, like adjusting keyword bids, many may be using eCPC bidding without even realizing it!

 To see your campaigns’ bidding strategy, look under the settings tab:

 What Should You Expect to See Change?

 As part of this change, Google will have more control to bid up beyond the previous limit of 30% for searches it believes are more likely to convert.
 With this 30% cap removed, it’s safe to assume that Google may be more aggressive in its automatic bid adjustments.
 Although it’s possible for you to pay more than your maximum CPC for a single click in eCPC bidding, Google will still try to keep your average CPC below your max CPC bid.

 If you’re still not adjusting your bids for your remarketing audiences, you’re almost certainly missing out!
 Remarketing audiences are often much more than 30% more likely to convert on your site and many audiences can convert at 3x the rate of your new audiences.

 Your bids for different locations